PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

       1. There needs to be a way for pre-approved persons to join an organization with their mobile app.
       1. The solution should ideally not require the use of third party services that require payment.
       1. There must be a way to allow only certain organization members to approve new members.
-      1. This feature needs to be managed via the Talawa-Admin portal
+      1. This feature needs to be managed via the Talawa-Admin portal.
+      2. Make sure the app does not have any admin features.
    1. _Notifications_
-      1. Implement a notification scheme that is suitable for major forseeable use cases.
+      1. Implement in-app notification scheme that is suitable for major forseeable use cases.
+   1. _Posts Improvement_
+      1. Improved user interface.
+      1. Abilty to report posts and people.
+      1. Ability to tag people se they can be notified.
+      1. Ability to use #hashtags.
+      1. User can delete a post.
+      1. Feature to repost a post for better reach.
+      1. Enable various reactions to a post (currently user can only like the post).
 1. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 1. **Depends on Project:** None
-1. **Project Size:** 175 hours
+1. **Project Size:** 350 hours
 1. **Possible Mentors:** Md Noman Khan (GitHub: noman2002)
 1. **Difficulty:** Medium
 1. **Impact Definition:** Risky/Exploratory